 Before I put it in the fridge I use a permanent sharpie marker to write directly onto the glass jar.
-That helps us to know what kind of pickles are inside (sweet or dill) and when I made them.
+That helps us to know what kind of pickles are inside (sweet or dill).

 I also include the date I made them.
 That lets me know when they’ve been in the brine long enough to begin serving with our meals.

 I’ll let them sit in the fridge pickling in their jars for about a week or so.
 Then I bring them out of the fridge and enjoy them as a cooling condiment on a hot day with our supper.

 So there ya go.
 I’m a big believer that delicious crisp homemade pickles need not be difficult nor expensive.

 And since the garden doesn’t always crank those cukes out at the same rate, this method works great since you can make ’em one quart jar at a time!

 We always have a fresh supply of homemade pickles to enjoy throughout the summer.